Ciprofloxacin Ecocifol, 500 mg 10 pcs

 Overdose

-In order to prevent the development of crystalluria, it is recommended that renal function be monitored, including urine pH and acidity.
+To prevent the development of crystalluria, it is recommended to monitor renal function, including urine pH and acidity.

 ---|---|